dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Christian Seberino:**
-question that's before before we end our show I wanted to make sure that to ask you this is there some what's like the most common misunderstanding or issue that you that people meet they need you to clarify or that what would you what would you like your your message to what do you want to get out for the show the biggest kind of thing you could help Shelby
+question that's before we
+end our show I wanted to make sure that to ask you this is there some what's like the most common misunderstanding or issue that you that people meet they need you to clarify or that what would you what would you like your message to what do you want to get out for the show the biggest kind of thing you could help Shelby